minkphp/docs/guides/session.rst

 .. note::

     Mink is primarily designed to be used for testing websites.
-To allow covering error pages as well, the ``Session::visit`` method does not consider error status codes as invalid.
+To allow you to browse and test error pages, the ``Session::visit`` method does not consider error status codes as invalid.
 It will not throw an exception in this case.
 You will need to check whether the response was a success or an error.
 It will only throw an exception when Mink cannot load the page (network error, ...).
 For cases, when driver does not support status